tintintti/tkt-akat-events/README.md

 - removing participants (front)
 - authentication & login
     - participants get a password/token in email so they can edit or cancel their registration
-- mailgun
+- email:
     - email to participant when they register
     - email to participant who gets to attend from the queue when someone cancels
     - verify email after sign up
-- date picker for event form
+- better date picker for event form
+- ending time for events
+- update participant amount after registration
 - figure out a better way to deploy